Polam Kopitam poisoning incident: Incident

-On March 22, 2024, a 39-year-old male customer surnamed Lü ate vegetarian fried kway teow at Po Lin Teahouse.
+On March 22, 2024, a 39-year-old male customer surnamed Lü ate vegetarian fried kway teow at Polam Kopitam.
 After returning home, he gradually developed symptoms including diarrhea, abdominal pain, and heart palpitations.
-On the 23rd, he sought treatment at the Sanchong branch of New Taipei City United Hospital, where he was given an injection of the anti-inflammatory drug Ketorolac and the antiemetic Metoclopramide.
+On the 23rd, he sought treatment at the Sanchong branch of New Taipei City United Hospital, where he was given an injection of the anti-inflammatory drug ketorolac and the antiemetic metoclopramide.
 His symptoms initially improved, but his condition suddenly worsened after returning home and he was rushed to Mackay Memorial Hospital in Taipei in the early morning of the 24th, where he was pronounced dead.
 The second fatality was a 66-year-old male customer from New Taipei City, surnamed Yang.
 He also consumed fried kway teow and developed severe diarrhea and chest tightness, eventually dying from multiple organ failure despite emergency medical care.

 On the 26th of the same month, Mackay Memorial Hospital reported that a customer who had dined at the restaurant on the 19th developed symptoms such as nausea, diarrhea, and vomiting.
 On the 21st, they went to the emergency room and were transferred to the intensive care unit due to liver failure.
 Later, Taipei Medical University Hospital also reported a customer who had been admitted to the ICU and was receiving extracorporeal membrane oxygenation (ECMO).
-Several more medical institutions subsequently reported food poisoning cases among Po Lin Teahouse diners, totaling more than ten cases.
+Several more medical institutions subsequently reported food poisoning cases among Polam Kopitam diners, totaling more than ten cases.

 On April 5, four critically ill patients were being treated in the intensive care units of Taipei Medical University Hospital, Mackay Memorial Hospital, and the Tri-Service General Hospital.
 By that date, two of the patients had regained consciousness, and the one on ECMO was gradually improving, with removal of the device under evaluation.
 Another patient remained in a coma.

-On April 15, the Centers for Disease Control’s official website section on the Po Lin Teahouse food poisoning case reported that all three patients who had been in general hospital wards had returned home for recovery.
+On April 15, the Centers for Disease Control’s official website section on the Polam Kopitam food poisoning case reported that all three patients who had been in general hospital wards had returned home for recovery.
 On April 23, the data was updated to reflect that the number of people recovering at home had been revised from 28 to 29.